 1. Not Editing or Not Investing in Professional Editing

+An unedited book is one of the most common mistakes self-published authors made.
 A rare few authors can complete a book with minimal edits.
 For the rest of us, editing is a necessity.

 Of course, you can edit your book yourself.
 In fact, you should.
 However, the way to protect against embarrassing mistakes is handing your manuscript over to an editor.